|Department:||Department of International Business

 |Resources:||Curriculum Vitae [pdf]|

-He has conducted field research in China since 2007 and speaks fluent Mandarin.
-Professor Murphree has published six peer-reviewed journal articles, as well as a book, a chapter in an edited volume and numerous commissioned reports for groups including the Global Commission on Internet Governance and the U.S. National Academies.
-His book (co-authored with Dan Breznitz), The Run of the Red Queen: Government, Innovation, Globalization, and Economic Growth in China, was published in 2011 and was the winner of the 2012 British International Studies Association Susan Strange Best Book Award and bronze medalist for the 2012 Axiom Business Book Award for International Business/Globalization.
+Murphree has published peer-reviewed journal articles, as well as a book, chapters in edited volumes and numerous commissioned reports.
+His book, The Run of the Red Queen: Government, Innovation, Globalization, and Economic Growth in China, was the winner of the 2012 British International Studies Association Susan Strange Best Book Award and bronze medalist for the 2012 Axiom Business Book Award for International Business/Globalization.
+It was co-authored with scholar Dan Breznitz and published in 2011.

 - Ph.D., International Affairs, Science and Technology, Georgia Institute of Technology, 2014